 The Manifold Command Window allows writing queries that switch between the Manifold query engine and a query engine operated by some external database or data source.
 In this example, we use an .mdb file operated by Microsoft's Access Database Engine.
+We could just as easily use an SQLite database file, if we preferred, for this example.

 Important: For simplicity, the following examples do not include a THREADS SystemCpuCount() command in the query.
 When writing queries manually using the Command Window we should make sure to add a THREADS SystemCpuCount() command to the query to automatically parallelize the query to use all CPU cores in our system.
 See the THREADS command for more info.